POSITION IDENTIFICATION

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-7. Serves as the Director in his or her absence and in matters delegated by the Director.
+8. Serves as the Director in the absence of the Director and in matters that may be delegated by the Director.

-10. Contributes to the overall success of Project ACCESS by performing all other essential duties and responsibilities as assigned.
+10. Keeps staff informed of current autism intervention research and best practices through ongoing resource sharing and training.10.
+Contributes to the overall success of Project ACCESS by performing all other essential duties and responsibilities as assigned.

 SUPERVISION